 As programmers, we are continuously looking for languages that are performant, productive, and general purpose.
 Is there any programming language that currently satisfies these properties?
 Can we ever create one?

 In this article, I present the 3P Principle, a fundamental trade-off that affects the design of programming languages and the success of software projects.

 The 3P Principle dictates that a programming language cannot satisfy the following desirable properties at the same time:

 Doctor, Hacker, Learner, Teacher, Researcher, Entrepreneur, Father, and Dog Owner.
-I’m a Data Scientist / ML Engineer working in the area of Luxembourg.
+I’m a ML / MLOps Engineer working in the area of Luxembourg.